filecoin-project/specs/mining.md

 ### On Being Slashed (WIP, needs discussion)

 If a miner is slashed for failing to submit their PoSt on time, they currently lose all their pledge collateral.
 They do not necessarily lose their storage collateral.
 Storage collateral is lost when a miners clients slash them for no longer having the data.
 Missing a PoSt does not necessarily imply that a miner no longer has the data.
 There should be an additional timeout here where the miner can submit a PoSt, along with 'refilling' their pledge collateral.
 If a miner does this, they can continue mining, their mining power will be reinstated, and clients can be assured that their data is still there.

+TODO: disambiguate the two collaterals across the entire spec

 Review Discussion Note: Taking all of a miners collateral for going over the deadline for PoSt submission is really really painful, and is likely to dissuade people from even mining filecoin in the first place (If my internet going out could cause me to lose a very large amount of money, that leads to some pretty hard decisions around profitability).
 One potential strategy could be to only penalize miners for the amount of sectors they could have generated in that timeframe.